ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Use the ``accounts`` command to list the accounts available for
 charging.
-Users start out with a single chargable project but may
+Users start out with a single chargeable project but may
 be added to other projects over time.

 ::